kwakubonsam/track-tours/README.md

 # TODO
 - Create an efficient machanism to prevent unnecessary emails.
 - Make it more non-programmer user friendly?
-- Make it more background-run friendly
+- Make it more background-run friendly?